 Determine if existing software can work for you

-Here are just a few examples of what’s already out there:
+Here are just a few examples of software that is available:

-Service Provider Pro creates dashboards that streamline the workflow process and communication between customers and the team.
+Service Provider Pro creates client portals that streamline the workflow process and communication between customers and the team.
 That means you don’t need to pay a developer to design one from scratch, and you can get started right away.

 Asana is a project management software program that helps you easily manage a team throughout the product life cycle.
 It helps a project manager organize the workflow process and then allows the whole team to visualize what stage you’re in at a glance.
 Features include a shared calendar and the ability to create templates based on processes used for past projects.

 Moz Pro, an SEO management tool, handles a broad range of SEO functions.
 For example, the crawling feature automatically checks for problems on the customer’s website on a regular basis.

 HubSpot provides marketing automation software with an intuitive user interface.
 The suite of tools for managing the sales, marketing, and customer management processes includes a free customer relationship management (CRM) program.
 The CRM tool automatically generates insights about new leads that help sales personnel decide how to approach them, allows users to create and schedule emails using a template, and instantly logs sales and shares them with the team via the platform.